ferSoto/algorithms-and-data-structures/min-n-max-numbers-until-eof/README.md

 Si num3<= num1 y num3<=num2 entonces num3 es el menor
 ```

-Which is not wrong, but for someone gatekeeping, it's pretty bad.
+Which is not wrong but, for someone gatekeeping it, it's pretty bad.
 So I decided to give it a try and see how I'd solve it.

+Don't be a gatekeeper, let people try and enjoy coding (and whatever they want to do).